DigitalPhi/MoralPsychology/docs/README.md

 ### Announcements

+Upload your formative essay here: [link](https://www.dropbox.com/request/xPgU2kWhV7hjlSQwkxrc).
+Only the instructors have access to the folder and files.
+Apologies for the delay. <sub><small>February 24</small></sub>

 Reminder that since we fell behind schedule due to illness, the readings for our seminar tomorrow (20 February) are the second half of Frankfurt's *The reasons of love* and Velleman's essay 'Love as a moral emotion'. <small>19.02.2019</small>